skysheng7/AI_bias_in_farming/README.md

    This will use GPT-4 to categorize images into three thematic clusters, starting the categorization at row=(start_index+2) in `results/megadata/image_megadata.csv`.

-⚠️ **Important**: These steps require API keys for OpenAI services and will incur charges.
-Please refer to the API key setup section above before running these commands.

 ### Project Cleanup